Akira Kurosawa’s Movies on DVD

 Madadayo (Madadayo, 1993)

-For individual releases, the problem is that they are letterboxed to 1.66:1, and not released in the original 1.85:1 aspect ratio.
-If you can live with that, the Region 1 release by Winstar is quite decent, although far from being feature-packed.
+For individual releases, the problem is that they are slightly cropped and with poor image quality.
+If you can live with that, the Region 1 release by Winstar is serviceable, although far from being doing the film justice.
 The extras are the trailer and some storyboards.
 For Region 2, there is the 2007 Yume Pictures release, which is pretty much the same as the Winstar release.

-An alternative option, which also gives you a proper aspect ratio, is to get Criterion’s massive “AK 100: 25 Films of Akira Kurosawa” box set, or wait until Criterion puts out an individual release of the film.
+The best English friendly release as a whole is the one found in Criterion’s massive “AK 100: 25 Films of Akira Kurosawa” box set.
+Unfortunately, the company has not released the film on its own.
 More information about the AK 100 box set can be found here.
 It is available from Amazon.com and Amazon.ca.

 Winstar’s Region 1 Madadayo is available at Amazon.com and Amazon.ca, as well as at Amazon.co.uk as an import.